Housing Trust Fund

 Please contact Patrick Tippy at ARCH to set up a pre-application meeting, or with any further questions about the Trust Fund, (425) 305-5364

-The 2025 Bellevue HSP RFP is coming soon!
+Funding Announcement: 2025 Bellevue HSP & AHF RFP

-Please contact Patrick Tippy at ARCH to set up a pre-application meeting, or with any further questions, at (425) 305-5364
+Please contact Patrick Tippy at ARCH to set up a pre-application meeting, or with any further questions about the City of Bellevue’s Housing Stability Program or Affordable Housing Fund at (425) 305-5364.

 ARCH has proven to be an invaluable resource to its member cities and local housing developers in structuring partnerships that work, and funding the gap for projects in need.